Table Of Content

 Managing access using policies made easy.

-A single IAM system can be used to build, modify and delete users.
+A single IAM system can be used to build, modify, and delete users.
 It can also be integrated with one or more directories and sync with them.
-IAM platforms can create different user identities who would need a particular type of access for the business.
+IAM platforms can create different user identities that would need a particular type of access for the business.

 That means the users can use a tool they are allowed to, thus protecting sensitive information and keeping user details safe.
 In addition, users can be segmented into roles and given access based on the role hierarchy.